andrewjw/site/_posts/2011-10-19-beating-google-with-couchdb-celery-and-whoosh-part-7.md

 Unfortunately while Woosh is easy to work with it's not designed to be used on a large scale.
-Indeed if someone was crazy enough to try to run the software we've developed in this series they might be advised to replace Whoosh with <a href="http://lucene.apache.org/solr/">Solr</a>.
+Indeed if someone was crazy enough to try to run the software we've developed in this series they might be advised to replace Whoosh with [Solr](http://lucene.apache.org/solr/).
 Solr is a lucene-based search server which provides an HTTP interface to the full-text index.
 Solr comes with a <a href="http://wiki.apache.org/solr/DistributedSearch">sharding system</a> to enable you to query an index that is too large for a single machine.